-Over decades, Indian jewellery has been captivating the hearts of people across the globe.
+Over decades, Indian jewellery and jewellery designing has been captivating the hearts of people across the globe.
 This is through its unique patterns, intricate embellishments and a wide variety of designs.
-The use of jewellery in India can be dated long back in the past.
+Jewellery has been a major aspect of the Indian culture for centuries.

-As time passed, the change in the designs and patterns of the jewellery have been influenced by social, cultural and political factors.
+Over time, the change in the designs and patterns of the jewellery have been influenced by social, cultural & political factors.
 That is the reason modern-day Indian jewellery designs have a charming effect on the world.

-The first known jewellery originated in Africa and were made of shell and Ostrich eggshells, which are nearly 75,000 years ago.
-Later on, jewellery was made from bone, teeth and similar materials.
+The first known jewellery originated in Africa and was made of shell and Ostrich eggshells, which are nearly 75,000 years ago.
+Jewellery was made from bone, teeth and similar materials.
 Though evidence of jewellery existed before, it was not until 3,000-5,000 BC in Ancient Egypt that jewellery making was truly established.
 At that point of time Gold was used in metalworking.

-The origin of jewellery in India started 5000 years ago, when the hunters of Indus valley bought this to India with the discovery of diamonds.
-During the 7000 – 5500 BC, craftsmen used shells and gemstones to craft rudimentary fabrications.
-The Indus Valley artisans were skilled in shaping and cutting gemstones and putting them together using gold.
+Jewellery originated in India started 5000 years ago.
+During the 7000 – 5500 BC, when the hunters of Indus valley bought this to India with the discovery of diamonds.
+Craftsmen used shells and gemstones to craft rudimentary fabrications.
+Skilled Indus Valley artisans shaped and cut gemstones which were put together using gold.

-When the Indo-Greek oceanic trade was found in 130 BCE, India’s gold jewellery design demands increased as Greeks were the most common buyers and paid for the spices with gold.
+The Indo-Greek oceanic trade was found in 130 BCE so the gold jewellery design demands increased.
+As Greeks were the most common buyers and paid for the spices with gold.
 As India was the first country in the world to mine diamonds, it was the only country to supply gemstones and diamonds for more than 2000 years.
 Some of the popular Indian diamonds include the Regent, Hope, Orloff and the Koh-i-Noor diamond.

 Fine Jewellery during the Vedic Period

-During the Vedic period, the theory such as Ratna Pariksha and the Ratna Rahasya elaborated the cutting, structuring of the gemstones and using them for astrological purposes while the other theories like Daivajna Varahmihira’s Brihat-Samhita first categorised 22 ratna’s.
+During the Vedic period, the theory such as Ratna Pariksha and the Ratna Rahasya elaborated the cutting, structuring of the gemstones.
+They were used for astrological purposes while the other theories like Daivajna Varahmihira’s Brihat-Samhita first categorised 22 ratna’s.
 The Indian craftsmen depicted the beauty of gemstone and diamond jewellery in Bhahrut, Gandhara, Mathura, Sanchi, Bodhgaya and Amaravati.

-The influence of invaders is visible not only in the lifestyle of the people but also in jewellery found in Taxila, which was heavily influenced by Greco Roman style.
+The influence of invaders is visible not only in the lifestyle of the people but also in jewellery found in Taxila.
+Greco Roman style has heavily influenced this.

 The paintings at Ajanta show the representation of jewellery.
 The ancient Tamil poem Silappadikaram tells the story of the jewelled anklet, chronicling life during the Chola-Pandya rule including trade in gold, pearls and precious stones.
-The jewellery in the temples of southern India were made of heavy gold, gemstones or precious stones like rubies and emeralds.
+South Indian Temple Jewellery was made of heavy gold, gemstones or precious stones like rubies and emeralds.
 These were different for different gods or goddesses or set in attractive designs such as gopuramor temple entrance towers.

 Influence of Trade and Invaders